 Difficult work is necessary work

-Today, Åsa is employed as an outreach youth consultant through the Labor Market Administration of the city and the European Social Fund where she is looking for and establishing relationships with young people between 16-29 years in segregated areas that suffer exclusion, including Tensta.
+Today, Åsa is employed as an outreach youth consultant through the Labor Market Administration (Arbetsmarknadsförvaltningen) of the city and the European Social Fund where she works with outreach to establish relationships with young people between 16-29 years in segregated areas that suffer exclusion.
 Her work in this capacity is to motivate and be a link to authorities and other support organizations who these young people oftentimes depend to finish school or to find decent work. Åsa works in suburbs of northwestern Stockholm, which unfortunately suffered from various riots and similar incidents the last years.
 With sadness, Åsa has followed several of the young people who have grown up in these areas, who are no longer with us.
-One after another, several of these young men have been murdered by other young men in gangs.
+One after another, several of these young men have been murdered by other young men.

-Åsa’s aim today is to work systematically with relatives and other close networks and young people directly in these suburbs to offer mentoring support through Capoeira and other ways.
+Åsa’s aim today is to work systematically with relatives and other close networks and young people directly in these suburbs to offer mentoring support by her outreach work.

 ”Despite the many challenges, it is so stimulating – to work in a politically-managed organization where my observations, methodology and results affect political decisions in my city.”